GeorgiGeorgiev7/Find-a-Coach/README.md

 # Find A Coach

 ### Description
-A Single Page Application built with Vue.js where you can search for a coach or register as one.
+A Vue3 Fiver-like SPA built with Vue-Router and Vuex libraries using the Options API. <br> Using Firebase for BAAS.

-### Test login credentials:
+#### Test login credentials:
  - email: test@test.com
  - password: 123456